sanjuthomas/kafka-connect-orientdb/README.md

 ```

 ## Contact
 Please send a note at odb@sanju.org or create an issue in the GitHub.

 ## License
-The project is licensed under the MIT license.
+Please feel free to rip it apart.
+This is licensed using MIT license.